mikegehard/ai-assisted-agile-agents/README.md

 The goal of this project is to build a group of AI agents that can assist with Agile Software Development.

+## Background

+I've been working to figure out how to best integrate AI tools into my development workflow.
+I've been experimenting with the following tools:

+* Aider
+* Cursor or IntelliJ with Github Copilot
+* Warp terminal
+* Claude Projects

+The setup that I've come to like is:

+* Aider running in a Warp terminal
+* Cursor, or IntelliJ with Copilot, as an editor
+    * I've been using IntelliJ for Kotlin development because it's familiar
+    * I've been using Cursor for Typescript development so I can experience Cursor

+Here is my flow.
+Work in progress:

+* I use Aider for assistance with anything that requires me to make changes to more than one file.
+    * Implementing new features
+    * Moving files
+    * I haven't testes too many refactorings yet because the codebase I'm working on isn't large enough yet
+    * This is still an area of active research for me.
+* I use the editor, with AI assistant, for assistance within a single file.
+    * Being able to ask inline for code changes is very helpful.
+* I work in small steps, driven by tests when appropriate, and always start with a clean git branch.
+    * This allows me to easily throw away any work that the AI assistant gets wrong because the cost of generating that code was pretty low.
+    * I'm also not afraid to experiment with multiple attempts at a single task, and throw away the code if it doesn't work out, because I still learn something from the attempt.
+* I run any command that could fail in a terminal in Cursor.
+    * This allows me to easily use Cursor's built in AI assistant to help me debug the command if it fails.
+* Once the tests are green, or any manual checks are compelete, I make a commit with a descriptive commit message that says why I made the commit and/or what I learned during that commit.
+    * This description is important because I have a hypothesis that I would write an agent that could mine commit messages to answer questions about the evolution of the codebase.

 ## Repository Structure

 * exampleApps - directory of apps that are used to test the AI agents
+* agents - home of the CLI and web API that are used to interact with the AI agents

 ## Technologies